ploneintranet/ploneintranet.theme/README.rst

 A: There is a fair chance that there was a download error due to timeout or delay in bower.io.
 The quick shot is to run again.
 Do make clean to be sure that all local caches are also emptied and run make again.

+Q: What are the stamp* files for?

+A: Downloading all dependencies takes quite some time.
+We use these as flags to indicate to make that these steps don't have to run again.
+That also means if you explicitly want to re-run the bower or npm step, you can just remove Theme stamp-bower or stamp-npm file and run make again.